Bodiok007/DevOps/TerraformModules/modules/security-group/ReadmeSecutiryGroup.md

 This Terraform module provisions an AWS Security Group, allowing you to define and manage network access rules for your EC2 instances within a specified Virtual Private Cloud (VPC).
 Security Groups act as virtual firewalls for your instances, controlling inbound and outbound traffic based on defined rules.

+### Features:
+- <b>Dynamic Ingress and Egress Rules:</b> This module supports dynamic definition of both ingress and egress rules.
+You can easily customize the allowed traffic by specifying rules for various ports, protocols, and CIDR blocks.

+- <b>Tagging:</b> The module allows you to tag the created security group for better organization and identification within your AWS environment.

 ## Usage

 ```